dtait-zaizi/gitea-drone-docker-compose/README.md

-# Running Drone via docker-compose with Gitea
+# Running Gitea SCM and Drone CI via docker-compose

 Instatiate a Gitea local source code repository (similar to GitHub), and a Drrone instance via docker-compose